The elusive female libido.

 Do your conversations revolve around a to-do list, or do you discuss hopes and fears of the day?
 If the majority of your conversations are of the to-do list variety, put Emotional Connection on your to-do list.
 Do you believe him when he says you’re gorgeous?

 Flawless females are a dime a dozen on magazine covers.
 If I traveled with my air-brush artist, I’d be looking pretty awesome all the time, too.

 I think this is self-explanatory.
 Stress and over-activity zap our energy and are huge libido squelchers.

-My Libido Rescue
+My Story of Libido Rescue

 The scavenger hunt for my libido was eventually abandoned.
 I went on a bona fide rescue mission.
 I started with prayer and a very open heart.
 Then I started going down the above check list.